ArduPilot/ardupilot/Tools/debug/README.md

 directory, in the same directory where you will be starting the debugger.
 Rename the file to ".gdbinit"

+Now either edit the .gdbinit to give the path to the serial port for your black magic probe, or install the provided udev rules file so that the probe will be loaded as /dev/ttyBmpGdb

 Now make sure you have the right version of arm-none-eabi-gdb installed.
 We recommend version 6-2017-q2-update, which is available
 here: http://firmware.ardupilot.org/Tools/STM32-tools/